FearsomeTuna/Hybrid/README.md

 1. 'train' and 'val' folders with images grouped into subclasses (same as pytorch's torchvision.datasets.ImageFolder requires).
 2. Custom 'train_init.pt' and 'val_init.pt' files with list of predefined (image_path, target_class) tuples.
 This can be achieved with make_dataset_path.py and split_dataset.py utilities.
-3. Custom 'train_imgs.pt' and 'val_imgs.pt' files with byte images ready to be loaded whole into memory.
-This can be achieved with make_inmemory_dataset.py utility (which takes custom paths file as input).

 These custom files are based on torch.save and torch.load functions.